chatnoir-eu/chatnoir2-webclient/src/main/webapp/docs/api-advanced-management.md

 If you pass `null` values as request limits, the new key will inherit your current request limits.

+You can assign an optional expiry date to the key, but it cannot be further in the future than your own key's expiry date.

 #### Required roles:
 - *keycreate*